 Rebirth of Dialogue

-In an era in which 140-character tweets have replaced 30-second sound-bites, more than 8,000 people paid to attend a two-hour dialogue between a psychology professor and a neuroscientist.
-It was their fourth public meeting (two in North America and two in Europe) with thousands attending each.
-Millions have watched and listened to YouTube videos of the events.
-Millions listen weekly to hours of ongoing discussions among a growing circle of public intellectuals.
-Much of the audience is under 30 or college age.
+In an era in which 140-character tweets have replaced 30-second sound-bites, more than 8,000 people paid to attend a two-hour dialogue between a psychology professor (Jordan B. Peterson) and a neuroscientist (Sam Harris).
+It was their fourth public debate/discussion/dialog with thousands paying to attend.

 In an era that many might describe in terms of “shrinking attention spans,” there’s a growing number of substantive dialogues taking place delivered through audio media distributed through podcasts and YouTube.

-It takes time to understand a new idea or fairly reconsider an old idea.
-These in depth media dialogues give people as much time–hours if needed– to fully comprehend the logic–and sometimes emotion–beneath a differing view.
+It takes time to understand a new idea or carefully reconsider an old idea.
+These in-depth dialogues give people as much time–hours if needed– to fully comprehend the logic–and sometimes emotion–beneath a differing view.
 With a break from the polarizing distractions of the daily news cycle, there is a hunger to develop a considered response to a different view.

 Sign me up!